-As a study abroad advisor, I spend the majority of many of my meetings helping students understand the different types of study abroad programs available to them.
-The type of programs available to students at each institution can vary, but the overall layout of programs has a lot of continuity between institutions.
+As a study abroad advisor, I spend the majority of many of my meetings helping students understand the different types of study abroad programs.

 As a bit of background, in the past few years, the study abroad field (also known as international education) has grown considerably, especially with the increase of short-term programs (more on this in a bit).

-With the recent initiatives by the White House to increase study abroad opportunities for US students including hosting a blog conference to brainstorm ideas, we can only expect the field of international education to expand in the future and more students will study abroad (more than the 10 percent who study abroad today)!
+With initiatives by the White House to increase study abroad opportunities for US students including hosting a blog conference to brainstorm ideas, the field of international education will expand in the future and more students will study abroad (more than the 10 percent who study abroad today)!

 So… What does this all mean for students who are interested in studying abroad, but don’t know where to start?